Styleebender/Scrap_reddit_twitter/README.md

-# Scrap_reddit_twiiter
+# Scrap_reddit_twitter
- Script for scrapping data from reddit and twiiter in large number as per keywords
+Script for extracting large volumes of data from Reddit and Twitter based on specific keywords.